Andrew Benintendi: Kansas City Royals (2021–2022)

-On February 10, 2021, the Red Sox traded Benintendi and cash considerations to the Kansas City Royals as part of a three-team trade in which the Red Sox acquired Franchy Cordero, Josh Winckowski, and three players to be named later (identified in June as minor league prospects: outfielder Freddy Valdez from the Mets, and pitchers Grant Gambrell and Luis De La Rosa from the Royals) while the New York Mets received Khalil Lee.
+On February 10, 2021, the Red Sox traded Benintendi and cash to the Kansas City Royals as part of a three-team trade in which the Red Sox acquired Franchy Cordero, Josh Winckowski, and three players to be named later (identified in June as minor league prospects: outfielder Freddy Valdez from the New York Mets, and pitchers Grant Gambrell and Luis De La Rosa from the Royals) while the Mets received Khalil Lee.
 In his first year with the Royals, Benintendi batted .276/.324/.442 with 17 home runs and 73 RBIs in 134 games.
 He led all left fielders with 1,116 innings played and a .987 fielding percentage, and won his first Gold Glove Award.

 In salary arbitration, Benintendi was awarded a salary of $8.5 million for the 2022 season.
 He began the season batting .317 en route to being named the Royals' lone representative to the 2022 MLB All-Star Game.
+In July 2022, Benintendi was one of several Royals players who was unable to play against the Toronto Blue Jays due to Benintendi's refusal to be vaccinated against the COVID-19 virus (and would have been denied entry to Canada due to health requirements at the time).
+In 93 games with Kansas City prior to being traded, Benintendi batted .320/.387/.398 with 3 home runs and 39 RBIs.

 New York Yankees (2022)

 On July 27, 2022, the Royals traded Benintendi to the New York Yankees in exchange for minor league prospects T. J. Sikkema, Chandler Champlain, and Beck Way.
 On September 2, 2022, Benintendi was hit by a pitch on the right wrist and left the game.
 The next day, he was put on the 10-day injured list due to right wrist inflammation.
-Further evidence revealed that Benintendi had a broken hook in the hamate bone of his right wrist, which required surgery.
+Further evidence revealed that Benintendi had broken the hamate bone of his right wrist, which required surgery.
+In 2022 with the Yankees he batted .254/.331/.404 with 2 home runs in 114 at bats.